 An authoritative handbook, this volume offers both a comprehensive review of the current science of mindfulness and guide to its ongoing evolution.
-Leading scholars expore mindfulness in the context of contemporary psychological theories of attention, perceptual processing, motivation, and behavior, as well as within a rich cross-disciplinary dialogue with the contemplatitive traditions.
+Leading scholars expore mindfulness in the context of contemporary psychological theories of attention, perceptual processing, motivation, and behavior, as well as within a rich cross-disciplinary dialogue with the contemplative traditions. - Publisher

 In this book, you'll learn from the latest research what prevents you from hearing others, when to focus on your inner voice, and how to converse more effectively, so you better understand your counterpart's emotions and point of view.

 From email to smart phones, and from social media to Google searches, digital technologies have transformed the way we learn, entertain ourselves, socialize, and work.
 Despite their usefulness, these technologies have often led to information overload, stress, and distraction.
 David M. Levy, who has lived his life between the "fast world" of high tech and the "slow world" of contemplation, offers a welcome guide to being more relaxed, attentive, and emotionally balanced while online.
 In a series of exercises carefully designed to help readers observe and reflect on their own use., Levy has readers observe themselves while emailing and while multitasking , and also to experiment with unplugging for a specified period. - Publisher

 For the past few years, mindfulness has begun to transform the American workplace.
 Many of our largest companies have built extensive programs to foster mindful practices among their workers.
 Gelles explains how all sorts of businesses and any kind of worker can benefit from meditation, yoga, and other mindful techniques.
 He shows that mindfulness lowers stress, increases mental focus, and alleviates depression among workers, with the added benefit of saving health care costs. - Publisher